P-p-H-d/mlib/README.md

 shadowed variables), in particular cast evolving pointers.

 You should also turn off the macro expansion of the errors reported by your compiler.
-There are often completly useless and misleading:
+There are often completely useless and misleading:

 * For GCC, uses -ftrack-macro-expansion=0
 * For CLANG, uses -fmacro-backtrace-limit=1